 12. Visit Beleq Village

-The village of Beleq in the northeast of Lombok is home to the oldest mosque on the island.
-Built in the 16th century from woven bamboo, it features a traditional Meru roof and showcases a fascinating mix of the local building style with the Islamic influence.
-Beleq Village is full of friendly locals who are happy to tell you more about the traditional Sasak way of life.
+The village of Beleq in the northeast of Lombok offers a glimpse into the island’s rich cultural heritage.
+Here you can find the oldest mosque on the island, which was built in the 16th century using woven bamboo and features a traditional Meru roof.
+The mosque is a fascinating example of the local building style combined with Islamic influence.
+As you explore the village, you’ll have the opportunity to meet friendly locals who are happy to share more about the traditional Sasak way of life.
+From traditional handicrafts to delicious local cuisine, Beleq Village is a must-visit destination for anyone interested in experiencing the authentic culture of Lombok.

 13. Mawi Beach